akhmarov/f5_otp/docs/INSTALL.md

 5. Add new HTTP server with name **LTM-OTP-Verify_http**
 6. Select **Form Based** from **Authentication Type**
 7. Select **GET** from **Form Method**
-8. Add **http://192.0.2.2/otp_verify** to **Form Action**, where 192.0.2.2 is an IP address which will be used for LTM based OTP verification virtual server
+8. Add **http://ltm-otp.contoso.com/otp_verify** to **Form Action**, where ltm-otp.contoso.com resolves to IP address 192.0.2.2 which will be used for LTM based OTP verification virtual server
 9. Add below text to **Hidden Form Parameters/Values**:
 ```
 secret_value %{session.custom.otp.secret_value}